Artem3124/Artem3124/README.md

 🌱 Continuous Learning: Every day, I strive to learn something new and deepen my understanding of software development principles, techniques, and tools.
 I believe in the importance of lifelong learning and embracing new challenges.

-📫 Get in Touch: If you have any questions, suggestions, or just want to connect, feel free to reach out to me via email.
-Let's learn and grow together!
+📫 Get in Touch: If you have any questions, suggestions, or just want to connect, feel free to reach me out to via email.